onlydustxyz/protostar-vs-nile/docs/4_unit-testing/3_debugging/README.md

 ## nile

+With `nile`, it is of course possible to print any kind of information from the unit test (by using the `pytest -s` command).
+However, it is not possible to print anything from the smart contract code itself.

 :x: no extra tool to help unit test debugging

 ## protostar

-As protostar allows the usage of hints in a unit test, it is also possible to use them in the smart contract code -- as long as the tested function is imported in the unit test (and not deployed using a hint)
+As protostar allows the usage of hints in a unit test, it is also possible to __use hints in the smart contract code__ -- as long as the tested function is imported in the unit test (and not deployed using a hint)

 Here is an example.